-The Great Blasket Island – Dingle Peninsula, Ireland
+The Great Blasket Island Experience – Dingle Peninsula, Ireland

 Over 1,100 acres of unspoiled largely mountainous terrain, the Great Blasket Island is approximately 4 miles long by 1/2 mile wide.
 Home to an abundance of wildlife and fauna, the Great Blasket Island is thriving with Irish history and life.

 Occupied from pre-history, the island overlooks the location where a number of Spanish Armada ships were wrecked.
 The small farming and fishing community exceeded a population of 150 in the early 20th century, but had dwindled to a small number when the island was vacated in 1953.
 The old village above the Trá Bán (White Strand) is situated on the north-eastern side of the island, facing the mainland and Slea Head.

-Our fast boat eco-ferry “The Peig Sayers” departs Dingle Marina daily at 11 am.
-The day tour is approximately 6 hours long (duration may vary) and is the best way to see The Great Blasket Island and Dingle Peninsula.
+Great Blasket Island Experience RIB – “The Peig Sayers” – departs Dingle Marina daily at 11 am.
+Full day tour is approximately 6 hours long (duration may vary depending on wildlife) and is the best way to see The Great Blasket Island and Dingle Peninsula.
 Catch many sighting along the way, such as: